tarwn/lessthandot-hugo/blogs/content/posts/2011-03-07-sql-university-women-in-technology.md

 **A Question, and An Answer**

-At SQL Saturday 50 East Iowa, after my WIT lunch session, a woman asked me, “If you had a daughter, would you _really_ encourage her to get into IT?”
-My answer, in less than a heartbeat, was, “Yes, if she loved it.”
+At SQL Saturday 50 East Iowa, after my WIT lunch session, a woman asked me, "If you had a daughter, would you _really_ encourage her to get into IT?"
+My answer, in less than a heartbeat, was, "Yes, if she loved it."

 I don't have kids, but I actively encourage my nephew and nieces to work on their math and science homework as much as their reading and their art.
 They all know that I work with computers, and that I love it.
 If they show an interest in it as they get older, I'll be more than happy to mentor them and support them.